privacygmail cleanupemail security

 Privacy concerns:

-• Emails uploaded to their servers for processing
+• Emails get uploaded to their servers for processing

-• Server-side storage (though time-limited to 45 days)
+• Server-side storage (though capped at 45 days)

-• Requires broad Gmail permissions for full functionality
+• Needs broad Gmail permissions for full functionality

 • Can be legally subpoenaed